BE SURE TO CHECK OUT OUR SPONSORS WEBSITES!

 8.1.1 Home Plate.
 Runners attempting to score must run through the home plate run through line (scoring line).
-Runners touching home plate, the strike mat or running through the batter’s box while the play is alive will be called out.
+Runners touching home plate or the strike mat while the play is alive will be called out.

 8.1.2 First Base.
 A courtesy runner from home running to first base shall be required to use the alternate first base.
 A runner touching the wrong base will be called out.
 This is automatic (not subject to an appeal).